 Obviously, if you are reading this, you know how—for that, you can thank your teachers.
 However, the teaching profession is not about helping you engage with a lifetime of reading.

 Reader enjoyment has always been the author’s job.
 Unfortunately, many students never make it to the stage of listening to authors instead of teachers: if they did, they would probably like books.

 Find your joy

-The first step in how to get better at reading is to enjoy yourself.
+To get better at reading, you need to enjoy yourself.
 There is a serious reason for such happy talk.
 Our brains find many ways to sabotage something it does not consider ‘fun’ … though this can be defined in many ways.

 Guard this essential joy closely, and don’t let it be worn down or abused.
 No one can do this for you, which is part of why reading is such a pathway to personal growth.

 Step two is about keeping a pipeline of good books you want to read.
 This is an ongoing source of pleasure once you’ve gained the habit.
 It does, however, need to become a habit.

 Comic books, mysteries, romances, sports biographies, dinosaurs–this is your own journey, so make it what you want it to be.

 Consistency is key, so set aside time every day to read a book.
 A few minutes will suffice, but the habit is necessary.